The Best Zesty Italian Pasta Salad Recipe (With Video)

 Fresh vs. Frozen Broccoli

-Some maybe wondering what’s the best option.
-I’ve used both, believe it or not, and while it doesn’t drastically change the outcome of the salad, I definitely try to get fresh broccoli if I can.
+I’ve used both, and while it doesn’t drastically change the salad’s outcome, I definitely prefer fresh broccoli when I can.

-If you decide to use fresh broccoli, you definitely want to blanch them a little so they’re not too crunchy and brighten in color, perfect for this Italian Pasta Salad.
-Steaming or boiling them for too long can have the opposite effect and give the broccoli a greyish color.
+• Blanching fresh broccoli: You definitely want to blanch it slightly so it’s not too crunchy and brightens in color.
+Steaming or boiling for too long can give it a greyish color.

-Now all is not bad with frozen broccoli, though.
-The outcome won’t be drastically different in this Italian Pasta Salad.
-It just won’t have the same freshness, potency, and crunch.
+• Frozen Broccoli: The outcome won’t be drastically different; it just won’t have the same freshness, potency, and crunch.

 How to make Italian pasta salad